MEETINGS AND SOCIALS

 Gualala Rotary has a meeting committee that we call “The Fun Committee,” chaired by Steve Chell with Jim DeWilder, Ron Miles, Cindy Cione, Susan Martin, and Nancy Padgett.

-Our meetings are serious fun.
+Our weekly meetings are serious fun.
 Each week, one member or a guest gives a presentation: below Rich Hughes discusses “Kindness.”

 The Rotary Book Club: NEW!
 Thanks to Rich Hughes, Lisa Woods, and Ron Miles.